Sh4yy/cloudflare-email/README.md

 ### Sender and Recipient Name

 You can also specify a sender and recipient name by adding a `name` parameter to the request.
-This can be used in conjunction with the `to` and `from` parameters.
+This can be used for both the `to` and `from` parameters.

 ```json
 {